EdgarMaucourant/udacity-rl-p2/README.md

 # Project Details
-This repository hosts the submited project of Edgar Maucourant for the grading project of the Value-Based Methods module of the Deep Reinforcement Learning Nanodegree at Udacity.
+This repository hosts the submited project of Edgar Maucourant for the grading project of the Policy-Based Methods module of the Deep Reinforcement Learning Nanodegree at Udacity.

-It uses Unity ML-Agents and Python scripts to train an agent that is simulating a two parts robotic arm to reach a target.
-Each time the arm is able to aim to the moving target it receives a rewards of 1, othwerwise it receives 0.
+It uses Unity ML-Agents and Python scripts to train an agent and environment that is simulating a two parts robotic arm to reach a target.
+Each time the arm is able to aim to the moving target it receives a reward of 1, othwerwise it receives 0.

+The agent and environment are provided as a Unity "Game" called Reacher.

-Note that this environment uses a single arm, another environment including 20 arms to train faster, however this has not been used in this experiment (see the [Report](Report.md) for future improvements).
+Note that this environment uses a single arm, another environment includes 20 arms to train faster, however this has not been used in this experiment (see the [Report](Report.md) for future improvements).

 Here are the details of the environment